-2. Inactivity or Lethargy
+2. Inactivity or lethargy

-Your pet suddenly seems tired more often, doesn’t want to go outside or avoids all physical activity.
+Your pet suddenly seems tired more often, doesn’t want to go outside, or avoids all physical activity.

-3. Weight Loss or Anorexia
+3. Weight loss or anorexia

-4. Rapid or Difficult Breathing
+4. Rapid or difficult breathing

 Fluid can also build around the blood vessels in the lungs, making it difficult for the lungs to oxygenate the blood.

-5. Bulging Chest
+5. Bulging chest

 This symptom can result from weight loss and anorexia caused by heartworms.
 This can also be caused by fluid buildup in response to the parasite’s presence.

-6. Allergic Reaction
+6. Allergic reaction

 Although allergic reaction is more common in cats, it is possible for dogs to show symptoms similar to an allergic reaction or asthmatic symptoms in response to the heartworms or their offspring.

 Large numbers of heartworms invade the heart and cause blockage of blood flow (known as caval or vena cava syndrome).

 Seizures, lameness and blindness occur when the parasites get lost and end up in places other than the heart or lungs.
 They can end up in the brain or eyes, although this is rare.

-Blood tests to detect the various stages of heartworm infection can include viewing a blood sample under a microscope and checking for antigens of adult heartworms (a protein the heartworms produce and also the most commonly used test, according to VCA Animal Hospitals).
+Blood tests to detect the various stages of infection can include viewing a blood sample under a microscope and checking for antigens of adult heartworms (a protein the heartworms produce and also the most commonly used test, according to VCA Animal Hospitals).

-Other blood tests can check for abnormalities in complete blood counts and evaluate the level of function of the internal organs.
+Other blood tests can check for abnormalities in complete blood counts and evaluate the level of function of the internal organs: